Cattail Control

 Cattail Control: How To Get Rid of Cattail

-Cattails are a common aquatic weed known for its distinctive appearance which makes it stand out: a long cigar-shaped brown flower spike.
-This emergent weed sticks up prominently out of the water and can be an eyesore on water bodies.
+Cattails, also known as bulrush, reedmace, corn dog grass, punks, cumbungi, raupo, cat o'nine tails are a common aquatic weed known for its distinctive appearance: a long cigar-shaped brown flower spike.
+This emergent weed sticks prominently out of the water and can be an eyesore on water bodies.

-When the conditions are favorable, Cattails can grow and spread quickly via its root system.
+When the conditions are favorable, cattails can grow and spread quickly via its root system.
 They will easily outcompete any other plant for resources.
 Cattails are not all bad, though, as they do provide some benefit to the ecosystem.
-They provide an excellent habitat for wildlife wherever they are growing.
-The problem arises when the plant gets to the point where their thick stands can overtake your pond and ruin the aesthetics as well as interfere with recreation.
+They offer an excellent habitat for wildlife wherever they are growing.
+The problem arises when the plant reaches the point where its thick stands can overtake your pond, ruin the aesthetics, and interfere with recreation.
 That’s when action needs to be taken.

-If you have Cattails invading your pond, lake or other body of water, this DIY guide will help you get rid of the infestation through the use of our professional quality aquatic herbicides.
+If cattails are invading your pond, lake, or other body of water, this DIY guide will help you get rid of the infestation by using our professional-quality aquatic herbicides.

 Identification